 The original idea came from a Saturday Evening Post article that was written about a project called “North Pole” in New York.
-Local Crestline resident Glenn Holland proposed the idea to investors and broke ground, with Putty Henck as the general contractor, in 1954.
+Crestline resident Glenn Holland proposed the idea to investors and broke ground, with Putty Henck as the general contractor, in 1954.
 They worked closely with local artisans and craftsman to create the whimsical Village.

-The park was built on 15 acres of the total 230 acres, which were leased to Santa’s Village by the Henck family.
+The park was built on 15 of the total 230 acres, which were leased to Santa’s Village by the Henck family.
 The park operated for approximately 23 years in this capacity.

 Glenn Holland went on to build two more parks; one in Santa Cruz, California and one in Dundee, Illinois.
 Santa’s Village became the first franchised theme park in the country.

 When the Santa’s Village franchise went bankrupt in the late 1970’s, the Henck family was able to purchase Santa’s Village because it was situated on their land.

 Pamela and Putty Henck operated and expanded the park to include more rides, horseback riding, and nature trails which they called “Fantasy Forest at Santa’s Village.”
 They briefly made the business successful, but eventually had to close in 1998.
 The Henck family then decided to auction the rides and fixtures.
 Many of these items can be seen around our local communities.